 We are going to cover:

-- What to look for when buying filet mignon to smoke
+- What to look for when buying filet mignon

-- How to set up different grills and smokers for smoked filet mignon
+- How to set up different grills and smokers

 - How to know when your filet mignon steaks are done

-- An optional, but HIGHLY recommended method to reverse sear the steaks and finish them to perfection after removing them from the smoker.
+- An optional, but HIGHLY recommended method to reverse sear the steaks and finish them to perfection after removing them from the smoker

-- Our FAVORITE recipe for Reverse Seared and Smoked Filet MIgnon
+- Our FAVORITE recipe for Reverse Seared and Smoked Filet Mignon

 Wow, that’s a lot…so let’s get started!